|Welcome Zoom Room Jamboard Textbook Lectures Calculator|

 LaneCC has a Student Resource section of their website!
 Also see college poster Tips for Success and the testing office page of study tips.

 I also recommend a nice video series is by Stephen Chew of Samford University that discusses study skills in general.

 The Math Resource Center is the free tutoring center located in the first floor of building 16.
 It offers not only tutoring but also help using calculators, a quiet study room, a computer study room, and a place to check out the DVDs provided by textbook publishers.

 Here is a short video that introduces the many ways it can help math students.

-To use this tutoring during Spring term 2020, please follow these steps after getting Zoom working:
+If you prefer to schedule tutoring in advance, please follow these steps after getting Zoom working: